ghi-electronics/Docs/index.md

 You may obtain further assistance by contacting us [directly](https://www.ghielectronics.com/contact) or through our [community forums](https://forums.ghielectronics.com/).

 > [!Note]
-> This is a new documentaion system and some of the available docs are still in progress.
+> This is a new documentation system and some of the available docs are still in progress.
 Please check back frequently.